 - Job scheduling according to priorities.
 The jobs with the highest priorities will be scheduled next. - Backfilling scheduling algorithm.
 The scheduler checks the queue and may schedule jobs with lower priorities that can fit in the gap created by freeing resources for the next highest priority jobs. - No node-sharing.
 The smallest allocation for jobs is one compute node.
-Running jobs do not disturb each other. - CPU-Quota modes: monthly and fixed.
+Running jobs do not disturb each other. - For each project we create a Unix-group.
+Each real person has only one unique Unix-user that can be member of multiple projects/Unix-groups. - CPU-Quota modes: monthly and fixed.
 The projects are charged on a monthly base or get a fixed amount until it is completely used. - Accounted CPU-Quotas/job = Number-of-nodes x Walltime x cores/node (corehours) - Contingent/CPU-Quota states for the projects (for monthly mode): normal, low-contingent, no-contingent. - Contingent priorities: normal > lowcont > nocont.
 Users without contingent get some penalties for the their jobs, but they are still allowed to submit and run jobs.